luke-beep/whoami/README.md

 #### **Computer Hardware** 🖥️

-> Interested in the workings of CPUs, GPUs, and RAM, understanding their roles in computing performance.
+> Interested in the workings of CPUs, GPUs, and RAM, understanding their roles in specifically high-computing performance.

 #### **Computer Engineering** ⚡